-The Collection holds seven original Jud Süß film posters as well as other film ephemera about the film.
+The Collection holds seven original Jud Süß film posters and one Italian "Fotobusta," as well as other film ephemera about the film.
 Although we do not have an original German poster as designed by Rehak in our Collection, we have a 'sister' poster from Belgium which follows the Rehak closely, as well as two French posters, two Italian posters, an Italian colour "Fotobusta", a Böhmen & Mähren poster with both German and Czech text, and the super–rare re–release poster from 1941 Hungary.
 We also have sixty B&W original film stills for the film, 2 full–colour rare light box film sheets (A4 sized) for cinema lobby display, and the French original press book for the film.
 In 2017 we won at auction in Munich the personal annotated copy of the first edition of the film script owned by great actor Werner Krauss.
 His hand–written annotations are of additional dialogue added during the production of the film for one of his characters, Councilor Levy.
 The final version of the film script contains these lines of dialogue.
 Most of these items can be found elsewhere on this website, under FILM STILLS, POSTER GALLERY, etc.

 The articles' headers are shown below along with a few few–sized article clippings.